<< If you enjoy this article, please consider sharing!! It really helps the site get noticed and is much appreciated 🙂

 Higher end Amp/DACS will sound better, especially with more expensive headphones.
 But if you’re just beginning, all of these should be on your immediate radar.

-If I had to choose one out of this lot, I would probably go with the Dragonfly Black.
-It’s extremely portable, has a fantastic sound, and can be used with your phone and laptop/PC with relative ease.
-Just make sure that you’ll only be using it with headphones 100 Ohm and less.
+If I had to choose one out of this lot, I would probably go with the FiiO E10K.
+It’s extremely portable, and has a fantastic sound that does rival a lot of more expensive set ups.